codemann8/alttpr_codetracker_codemann8/README.md

 # CodeTracker Full Tracker Package for EmoTracker
+Join the [Discord](https://discord.gg/Fk4wTn6) to get notified of updates!

 ## Overview:
 This package is meant to encompass all aspects that are desired or missing from the existing array of LttP packages.
 The intention of this package is to be a complete package, to include and cover almost all ways you can play the game, such as entrance rando, mystery multiworld, door rando, and custom ROM hacks.